An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: The proposed framework

-where $\gamma_{PF}=3/2$ is applied for the second equality.
-Furthermore, we can expect that $\sum_{j=0}^N\phi_j^2\leq 1$, given the physical constraint of the problem.
-Hence, we can have a simple choice for the stabilizing coefficient from Eq. \eqref{eq:modifysup}

-This choice of $\alpha$ can apply to both the first-order \eqref{eq:firstorder} and second-order \eqref{eq:secondorder} schemes and is expected to guarantee the revisited energy stability \eqref{eq:energylaw}, at least in the solid phase of materials.
-Regarding the solid-liquid interface, we can simply prove that the temperature driving force will enforce the energy stability condition.
-In another word, Eq. \eqref{eq:energylaw} can be written as

 where $E(\cdot)_{\Omega_{ss}}$ denotes the energy over the solid phase, $E(\cdot)_{\Omega_{sl}}$ is that on the solid-liquid interface.
-Now, let us focus on the second part (solid-liquid interface) of the above equation and try to prove that
+We can first focus on the second part (solid-liquid interface) of the above equation and try to prove that